-A shower helps the person you're caring for feel clean and fresh.
-It's also a good time to check their skin for sores or rashes.
+A shower can increase a person's sense of comfort and well-being.
+And it's also a good time to check their skin for sores or rashes.

 To take a shower, the person may need help to step over the side of a bathtub or the edge of a shower stall.
 But they may need only a little help to take a shower.
 Let them do as much of the bathing as possible.

-It's important to have handrails and a non-skid mat in the shower or tub.
+Handrails and a non-skid mat inside and outside the shower or tub can help prevent falls.
 A shower chair or a bench also is a good idea.
 You can find many styles of these devices.
 With a shower chair, the person can sit in either the shower or the tub while bathing.
 A bench sits on the edges of the bathtub.
-The person can sit on the bench and then swing his or her legs into the tub.
+The person can sit on the bench and then swing their legs into the tub.
 The bench can help a person get into the tub and can be used during the shower.

-As you help to undress and bathe your loved one, try to be as relaxed as possible.
-Shower time can be embarrassing for you and the person you're caring for.
-This may be especially true if you are caring for someone of the opposite sex.
+As you help to undress and bathe the person, try to be as relaxed as possible.
 If you are calm and don't seem embarrassed, they may feel more comfortable.

-Give your loved one as much privacy as possible.
-If he or she is safe alone for a while and is able to bathe without help, shut the door or close a curtain and step out of the bathroom.
+Give the person as much privacy as possible.
+If the person is safe alone for a while and is able to bathe without help, shut the door or close a curtain and step out of the bathroom.
 But stay close in case they ask for help.

 If the person you're caring for has dementia, they may not remember how to take a shower.
-Sometimes it helps to bring the person into the shower fully dressed.
-It can remind them of how to take a shower and the need to undress.
 Some people are afraid of the water or don't like how it feels.
+A removable hand-held shower head with a long hose may help the person feel more comfortable and in control of where the water is directed.
 If the person doesn't want to get under the water, don't force them.
 Encourage them to have a sink bath instead.

 When you help someone take a shower, start by gathering materials.
 You will need: